 Soft Asset Finance is similar to Hard Asset Finance in that the bank or funder purchases the items required by the customer who then pays the bank or funder in fixed instalments over an agreed term.
 Soft Asset Finance is not offered by every bank or lender because there is often no tangible asset that can act as security.

 Types of Asset Finance

 What is Hire Purchase?

 This is legally an agreement to hire with the option to purchase at the end of the agreement.
-Spread the cost of a purchase over time by paying in instalments.
+Spread the cost of a purchase over time by paying in installments.
 The item appears on your company balance sheet and you are immediately responsible for maintenance and insurance costs.
-At the end of the purchase agreement your business owns the asset.
+At the end of the purchase agreement, your business owns the asset.